 The Duke of Edinburgh Award scheme was launched at Guiseley School in 2016.
 We have gone from strength to strength and now have approximately 50 Year 9 students completing the Bronze award each year.
-In addition, the Silver Award launched in 2019 to Year 12 students.
 The DofE is the world’s leading youth achievement award, giving young people the opportunity to be the very best they can be by developing the skills and attitudes they need to become more rounded, confident adults.
 Qualities that colleges, universities and employers are attracted to.

 The award requires those taking part to complete four sections: